okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 ## Check the attributes and corresponding mappings

 When you add a SCIM template integration to your development org, it comes with base attributes set by default.
 The user schema in your SCIM application might not support all of these attributes.
-It is important that you go through the steps below to ensure that the integration you're submitting to Okta for review reflects the attributes supported by your application.
+It’s important that you go through the steps in the next section to ensure that the integration you're submitting to Okta for review reflects the attributes supported by your application.

->**Note:** Confirm your attributes and mappings before you submit your integration for review, or your submission will be returned by the Okta OIN team with a request to update your attributes.
+>**Note:** Confirm your attributes and mappings before you submit your integration for review, or the Okta OIN team returns your submission with a request to update your attributes.

 ### Delete attributes